ybobkova/cojoko/README.md

 # Cojoko [![Build Status](https://travis-ci.org/pscheit/cojoko.png?branch=master)](https://travis-ci.org/pscheit/cojoko)

-It's an compiled advanced meta object system (inspired by Joose) for javascript which supports the generation of view models for [Knockout](http://knockoutjs.com).
+It's a compiled advanced meta object system (inspired by Joose) for javascript which supports the generation of view models for [Knockout](http://knockoutjs.com).

 ## Introduction

 Cojoko is heavily inspired by Joose.
-But it is compiled to VanillaScript, kept up to date and is delivered as AMD.
+But it is compiled to VanillaScript, kept up-to-date and is delivered as AMD.
-I really liked the idea of Joose: It lets you create OOP classes for real javascript oo-models without knowing anyything about prototypes and inheritance in javascript.
+I really liked the idea of Joose: It lets you create OOP classes for real javascript oo-models without knowing anything about prototypes and inheritance in javascript.
 That might scare you first, but it leads to very declarative code:

 ```javascript
 define('cojoko', function (Cojoko) {